KirklandLab/CutandTag_Alignment_QC/README.md

   + Aligns paired end reads using **Bowtie2**
   + Converts SAM to BAM, then sorts and indexes BAM files
   + Produces sorted BAM files for each sample
-  + Defines a final analysis BAM based on duplicate-capping and downsampling settings
+  + Defines a final analysis BAM based on duplicate capping and downsampling settings

 + **Optional: Duplicate Capping**
   + Can be toggled on/off using `use_duplicate_cap`
   + Caps duplicate fragments by exact genomic fragment coordinates
   + Retains up to `duplicate_cap_max` identical fragments at each fragment position
   + Helps reduce the influence of PCR duplicates without forcing complete duplicate removal
-  + Produces per-sample duplicate metrics and duplicate/downsampling summary plots
+  + Produces per sample duplicate metrics and duplicate/downsampling summary plots

 + **Optional: Random Downsampling**
   + Can be toggled on/off using `use_downsampling`
-  + Supports three target-selection modes:
+  + Supports three target selection modes:
     + `manual`
     + `lowest`
     + `lowest_with_floor`